 According to our survey of utility users in February and March 2022 (Empowering Utility providers to better align with consumer priorities), almost one third of respondents experience more service interruptions now than they did 10 years ago.
-In 2021, the average electricity customer in the UK experienced more than 30 minutes without power and while this is relatively minimal, this figure is only set to increase.
+In 2020, the average electricity customer in the USA experienced a total of more than eight hours without power - the longest since the US Energy Administration started recording this information in 2013.